Job vacancies at the Council

 All offers of employment are made on a conditional basis subject to the following conditions:

-- Production of any further information not seen at interview or that had not yet been supplied.
+- Production of any further information (ie: qualification certificates) not seen at interview or that has not yet been supplied.

-If you need to contact us regarding your application or have any queries please email us
+If you need to contact us regarding your application or have any queries, please contact our HR team